transformerlab/nebula-tower/README.md

 - 🔒 Create a Certificate Authority (CA) Certificate
 - 🌐 Set up a Lighthouse server and its configuration
 - 🖥️ Create hosts and generate their respective certificates and configs
-- 🎟️ Create invites to invite users to a host
+- 🎟️ Create invites to connect users to a host

 Clients (hosts) can easily download Nebula Tower generated configuration files and connect to the Nebula network using either a simple script or a Menubar application.